Human rights issues involving the 2022 FIFA World Cup: Kafala system

 One of the most discussed issues of the Qatar World Cup was the treatment of workers hired to build the infrastructure.
 Most Qatari nationals avoid doing manual work or low-skilled jobs.
 They are given preference in the workplace.
 In May 2014, Qatar announced plans to abolish the kafala system, but implementation was delayed until 2016, and even if the promised reforms are implemented, employers would still have considerable power over workers (for example, a proposed requirement that wages must be paid into a designated bank account would not cover labourers paid in cash).

 Human Rights Watch and the International Trade Union Confederation (ITUC) state that the kafala system leaves migrants vulnerable to systematic abuse.
 Workers could not change jobs or even leave the country without their sponsor's permission.
 In November 2013, Amnesty International reported "serious exploitation", including workers having to sign false statements that they had received their wages in order to regain their passports from their sponsors' custody.
-An investigation by The Guardian in the same year claimed had their identity papers taken away from them, were compelled to perform forced labor, and that they were not paid on time or at all, making some of them effectively slaves.
+An investigation by The Guardian in the same year claimed that workers had their identity papers taken away from them, were compelled to perform forced labor, and that they were not paid on time or at all, making some of them effectively slaves.
 The Guardian also reported that companies refused to pay salaries and administer necessary worker ID permits, rendering the workers illegal aliens and forcing them to stay.
 The report stated that there was evidence to suggest that workers face exploitation and abuse as defined by the International Labour Organization (ILO).